Do you think, programmers are evaluated only according to the number of languages they can code in?

 Why do you need Soft Skills to get a Job Offer?

-Programmers that work at companies are no longer lone wolves.
+Programmers who work at companies are no longer lone wolves.
 You will be expected to work in large groups, which would often consist of non-programmer colleagues.

 A programmer who doesn’t know how to interact in such an environment, no matter how skilled, would not get hired.